Executive Summary

 - Fine-grained network and security policies that are not possible in Flannel

 It is advised against changing a CNI after it’s deployed.
 Although possible, changing CNI can cause major disruption especially without delicate attention to detail.
 Talos Linux will install Flannel by default.
-In order to install Cilium it is necessary to override the machine config to specify that no CNI should be initially installed, see the following:
+In order to install Cilium or replace Flannel with a differently configured one, it is necessary to override the machine config to specify that no CNI should be initially installed, see the following:

 It is then recommended to deploy Cilium using one of these four documented methods.